 We have two strict risk management rules that, when violated, result in the disqualification of traders participating in an assessment or the funded trader program – we call these limits.
 We also have other conditions which result in positions being automatically closed, but they do not result in disqualification.

 Please read these rules carefully, as Nordic Funder applies very different rules from other prop firms.
 Many traders fail unnecessarily for simply not reading our rules.
-For example, we scale every trading account by doubling your capital every time you reach the profit target, and we use a 10% max trailing loss.
+For example, we scale every trading account by multiplying your capital every time you reach the profit target, and we use a 10% max trailing loss.

 Make 10% profit and qualify for funding or scaling.